MaitreyaM/Detailed-Image-Classification-Pytorch/README.md

 Each approach is implemented in its own Jupyter Notebook, allowing you to compare their performance and understand the progression from simple models to more advanced architectures.

+## Device Agnosticism & Training Environment

+This code is device-agnostic; it automatically detects and uses a GPU if available, otherwise it defaults to CPU. **All models in this project were trained on an RTX A2000 GPU using CUDA in PyTorch.**

 ## Overview

 In this project, we built and evaluated three models to classify natural scene images into six categories: *buildings*, *forest*, *glacier*, *mountain*, *sea*, and *street*.
 The models are: